classyllama/ClassyLlama_OwlCarousel/README.md

 # ClassyLlama OwlCarousel Module for Magento 2

+!x This repository is no longer supported or maintained, and has been archived.

 This package makes the JavaScript library [OwlCarousel](https://github.com/OwlCarousel2/OwlCarousel2) available as an M2 module.

 Note that this version of OwlCarousel is UMD compliant per [this fork](https://github.com/classyllama/OwlCarousel2).